mluessi/intro-to-git-and-github/index.rst

 - Provide a structured way of integrating changes (branching and merging)
 - Work with any type of text file (not binary files like .doc etc.)

+Potential uses for scientists:

+- Software development
+- Data analysis scripts (Python, BASH, Matlab, ...)
+- Papers (if they are plain text files, e.g., LaTex)
+- Presentations (like this one)

 ----

 What is git?
 ------------

 - git is a **free** and **open source, distributed** version control system
-- Originally created by Linus Torvalds in 2005 (Creator of Linux Kernel)
+- Originally created by Linus Torvalds in 2005 (Creator of the Linux Kernel)
 - It is designed to be fast

 Unique features:

-- Every **git clone** is a full **repository** with complete history etc.
+- Every **git clone** is a **full repository** with complete history etc.
-- It does not have to rely on a centralized server (not like CVS or SVN)
+- It does not have to rely on a centralized server (unlike CVS or SVN)
 - **Branching** and **merging** are easy to do and fast

+A **repository** contains:

+- Files and directories
+- A historical record of changes
+- A set of commit objects
+- A set of heads (references to commit objects)

 ----